-There are people and companies that specialize in the restoration of vintage pianos.
-This is not an inexpensive route and you should understand what can and cannot be accomplished before you get the restoration done.
-If in doubt get a second opinion.
+There're many people and companies that specialize in piano restorations, some of which may even be in your area.
+Restoration is not an inexpensive route and you should understand what can and cannot be accomplished before you get the restoration done, and if you're ever in doubt about what's being suggested, inquire with another professional to get a second opinion.

 Of course, you may just want the look of a beautiful piano and antique piano bench in your parlor.
-There is nothing wrong with buying a beautiful antique piano for display.
+There's nothing wrong with buying a beautiful antique piano with display in mind.

 Here are a few tips to help you get started:

 Whether you have your piano completely restored or choose to use it as display, an antique piano is an eye-catching addition to any home.
-While antique piano values may not be high, they are still a lovely reminder of the past.
+While antique piano values may not be high, and may be costly to bring back to life, they're still a lovely reminder of the past.